MileHacker Logo

 Periods of Influence

-Throughout its long history, Samos experienced various periods of foreign rule.
+Throughout its long history, Samos experienced various intervals of foreign rule.
 It passed through Roman and Byzantine hands, then fell under Ottoman control for centuries, leaving a noticeable impact on its architecture and traditions.
 Later, during the Balkan Wars, it briefly came under Italian administration.

 Ottoman and Italian Legacy